 The human body doesn’t regard all calories as equal.
 But this is a great food myth that seems to have penetrated deep into society, still gaining traction.
 From April 2022, all cafes and restaurants will have to label their menus with calories.

 Following World War II, there were major food shortages across Europe, and other parts of the world.
-This lead to millions dying of malnutrition.
+This led to millions dying of malnutrition.
 The food industries at the time devised new foods based on the poor nutritional science of the time.
 They managed to save lives, by creating cheap foods quickly, but ultimately these food are harming us now, in times of great abundance.
 The British Cheese industry was almost wiped out, as everyone decided to make Cheddar, as it was the most calorific.
-It was only by importing French cheese in more recent times, that has re-awakened British artisanal, and local cheeses.
+It was only importing French cheese in more recent times, that has re-awakened British artisanal and local cheeses.

 (3.3) Last year I read the book: Deep Nutrition: Why Your Genes Need Traditional Food, By Catherine Shanahan.
 Overnight this book changed my eating habits, although I have regressed back to a less healthy diet over the year.

 The book lists four pillars of health, fresh vegetables, meat on the bone, organ meats, and fermented foods.
-I have been trying to incorporate these foods groups into my diet as often as possible.
+I have been trying to incorporate these food groups into my diet as often as possible.
 Eating this way is more costly, as the ideal is to source these foods organically, and biodynamically grown.

 “Years of consuming these high-PUFA seed oils has a consequence that almost nobody is talking about just yet.
 Our body has no choice but to store the extra PUFA in our body fat, and that means that over decades the concentration of PUFA in our body fat gradually rises.
 Back in the early 1900s our body fat PUFA percentage was 2-4.
 Today it’s 10-30%.
 This makes our body fat prone to inflammation and has disastrous consequences for our overall health and ability to fuel our cells.” – Dr Catherine Shanahan